 Jazzercise: the 1984 mix of jazz dance, ballet, Pilates, yoga, and kickboxing –

-Buns of Steel: 1987 video features an aerobic style warm-up and unique bodyweight moves that target the glutes.
+Buns of Steel: The 1987 video features an aerobic warm-up and unique bodyweight moves targeting the glutes.

 Richard Simmons, Dancing to the Oldies